Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 KOA Ventura Ranch

 KOA Ventura Ranch, nestled at the foot of Ventura County’s highest mountain provides a range of camping and glamping opportunities for families looking to get out into nature without all of the work.
-Guests can go rustic (tent camping) to Indian styled teepees with beds to the deluxe cabin with electricity, all while enjoying a forest setting close to a creek with plenty of wildlife, beautiful views and only 15 miles to the beach.
+Guests can go rustic (tent camping) to Indian styled teepees with queen beds to the deluxe cabin with electricity, all while enjoying a forest setting close to a creek with plenty of wildlife, beautiful views and only 15 miles to the beach.

 Hicksville has two wonderful locations for people looking to get out into nature – one just outside of Joshua Tree National Park and one in the beautiful hills of Idyllwild.
 The “secret” Joshua Tree location consists of an amazingly awesome set-up of themed trailers, ranging from western themes (The Pioneer), sci-fi (The Integratrailor) and of course the downright crazy (the Pony Stall or glowing wig heads in the Fifi).
 The trailers are all centered around a small pool and hot tub area with lots of cool activities for everyone.
 Read the descriptions on the trailers carefully as some have shared bathrooms and/or no AC.